saint-angels/saint-angels.github.io/_essays/running_log.md

 Anxious thoughts of these unfamiliar problems come rushing in.
 Progress should feel nice shouldn't it?

-V.'s birthday, Georgian restaurant, no red wine available.
+V.'s birthday, Georgian restaurant, no red wine present.
+Plenty of people are.

+## Day 19.
+24.03.2022

+First time on a ferry across the Bosphorus strait.
+Get from one continent to another for the price of a bus ticket.

+Can't really focus on things.

+## Day 20.
+25.03.2022

+Accepted the job offer.
+Getting used to an unfamilliar problem of searching for long-term place to live.